liontamerbc/bluebyt-wayfire/README.md

 ## ✨ Features

 - **One-Click Installer:** Automates setup on Arch Linux, including all dependencies, drivers, utilities, and configurations.
-- **Universal Config Paths:** Uses environment-agnostic placeholders in config files for seamless portability.
+- **Universal Config Paths:** Uses environment-agnostic placeholders for seamless portability.
-- **Automatic Wallpapers & Dotfiles:** Installs wallpapers and dotfiles to proper system locations.
 - **Curated Experience:** Every detail, from themes to scripts, is chosen for performance and beauty.
-- **Actively Maintained:** Regularly updated with new features and improvements.
+- **Actively Maintained:** Regular updates with new features and improvements.

 ---